kausaltech/reina-model/README.md

 docker-compose up
 ```

 The first time you run it, it will build the container for Reina, which takes some time.
-Once build done, Reina UI is available at localhost:8080.
+Once build done, Reina UI is available at localhost:8080 by default.
+If you want to use some other port, set it in `REINA_PORT` environment variable.

 While the container is running, you can run the simulation like this: